wandersick/englishize-cmd/#Readme.txt

               option.
-              Improved elevation mechanism so that it supports Run prompt Fix EnableLUA debug message displayed during UAC elevation 1.7a   A quick fix to patch the recently updated restore.bat which launched incorrect batch script during elevation.
+              Improved elevation mechanism so that it supports Run prompt Fix EnableLUA debug message displayed during UAC elevation Append 'Cmd' to commands, i.e. 'EngishizeCmd' and 'RestoreCmd' 1.7a   A quick fix to patch the recently updated RestoreCmd.bat which launched incorrect batch script during elevation.
        1.7    Fixes non-stop prompting when run as standard user w/o UAC.
               Added note: it is normal to see the error 'not enough storage'